tubalmartin/riloadr/README.md

 ### onerror (*Function* | Optional)
 Callback function that will be called if an image fails to load.
 Inside the callback the reserved keyword `this` refers to the image.
+If `retries` is set to a number greater than `0`, Riloadr will automatically try to load that image a maximum of `retries` times.

 ```js
     var group1 = new Riloadr({